mckinseyacademy/mcka-theme/SetupNotes.md

 - Prepare LMS to respond to API / XBlock requests from Apros
 - Configure your system to use a common domain between Apros and LMS

 _Throughout, this document refers to the names `lms.local.org` and `mckinseyacademy.local.org`.
 It should be noted that these are simply names that we'll use when adding the systems to the same domain.
-You can use whatever names you like, but the important thing is that they have a common domain, to allow easy access to the LMS session cookie within Apros which enables data transfer through the XBlock._
+You can use whatever names you like, but the important thing is that they have a common domain, to allow easy access to the LMS session cookie within Apros which enables data transfer through the XBlock.

+[devstack-apros-setup]: devstack_apros_setup.md

 ## Step 1 - Setup edX devstack Environment